matter-in-motion/mm/docs/settings.md

 ## Basics

-There is `Settings` class that you should inherit your own settings class.
-Just create `settings.js` or `settings/index.js` in your app directory.
+There is `Settings` class that you should inherit your settings class from.
+Create `settings.js` or `settings/index.js` in your app directory.

 ```js
 'use strict';